mike-park/angular-ui-rails/README.md

-# angular-ui-rails
+# angular-ui-rails (deprecated)

+The current [Angular.js UI](http://angular-ui.github.io/) project has split into multiple smaller projects.
+There is no longer a single UI source.
+This gem has not been updated to merge the 7+ components.

-angular-ui-rails wraps the [Angular.js UI](http://angular-ui.github.com/) library for use in Rails 3.1 and above.
+angular-ui-rails wraps the old [Angular.js UI v0.4](https://github.com/angular-ui/angular-ui-OLDREPO/) library for use in Rails 3.1 and above.
 Assets will minify automatically during production.

 ## Usage